TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: Introduction

 In order to improve the previous challenges, the work at hand presents the following contributions:

 \begin{itemize}

-\item The creation of a time series analysis software module, called TemporalFED, for Fedstellar, a well-known platform for training FL models in a decentralized fashion \cite{MartinezBeltran:fedstellar:2023}.
+\item The creation of a time-series analysis module, called TemporalFED, for Fedstellar, a well-known platform for training FL models in a decentralized fashion \cite{MartinezBeltran:fedstellar:2023}.
 TemporalFED consists of three components that are capable of processing time-series data.
-The first component is responsible for converting tabular data into time-series data.
-The second component is in charge of extracting new features by means of Discrete Fourier Transform (DFT) and autocorrelation (AC).
-Finally, the last component is responsible for transforming non-stationary time-series data into a stationary one by means of removing trends and seasonality.
+The first component is responsible for converting{converts} tabular data into time-series data.
+The second component is in charge of extracting{extracts} new features by means of{using} Discrete Fourier Transform (DFT) and autocorrelation (AC).
+Finally, the last component is responsible for transforming{transforms} non-stationary time-series data into a stationary one by removing trends and seasonality.

 \item The validation of TemporalFED in a simulated but realistic chemical gas industrial scenario.
-In particular, the testbed selected is Tennessee Eastman (TE) process, which simulates chemicals reaction in an industrial plant.
-This testbed is especially interesting in federated scenarios since it contains several simulations per normal and abnormal class.
-Furthermore, it enables the simulation of a geographically distributed industrial plant with similar industrial processes.
+In particular, the testbed selected is the Tennessee Eastman (TE) process, which simulates chemical reactions in an industrial plant.
+This testbed is especially interesting in federated scenarios since it contains several simulations per normal and abnormal class. \rmvtxt{Furthermore, it enables the simulation of a geographically distributed industrial plant with similar industrial processes.}

 \item A pool of experiments evaluating the performance of the proposed component in the previous industrial scenario.
-The first type of experiment evaluated the anomaly detection performance of TemporalFED using several configurations and topologies of FL.
-In this experiment, Semi-Decentralized Federated Learning (SDFL) paradigm with a fully connected topology achieved the best result with a 0.9406 F1-score, followed by the DFL paradigm using a fully connected topology with a 0.9405.
-In contrast, Centralized Federated Learning (CFL) achieved the worst results (varying the F1-score from 0.8762 to 0.9082).
-The second type of experiment measured the resource consumption of the TemporalFED in terms of CPU and RAM usage and bytes exchanged by the federation participants.
+The first\rmvtxt{ type of} experiment evaluated the anomaly detection performance of TemporalFED using several configurations and topologies of FL.
+In this experiment, the Semi-Decentralized Federated Learning (SDFL) paradigm with a fully connected topology achieved the best result with a 0.9406 F1-score, followed by the DFL paradigm using a fully connected topology with a 0.9405.
+In contrast, Centralized Federated Learning (CFL) achieved the worst results (varying the F1-score from 0.8762 to 0.9082). \rmvtxt{The second type of experiment measured the resource consumption of the TemporalFED in terms of CPU and RAM usage and bytes exchanged by the federation participants.
 In this experiment, the TemporalFED configuration that did not use the feature engineering component consumes more resources than the others.
-It is worth mentioning that the CFL paradigm exchanges more bytes between participants.
+It is worth mentioning that the CFL paradigm exchanges more bytes between participants.}